twintproject/twint/README.md

 ## FAQ
 > I tried scraping tweets from a user, I know that they exist but I'm not getting them

 Twitter can shadow-ban accounts, which means that their tweets will not be available via search.
-To solve this, pass `--profile-full` if you are using Twint via CLI or, if are using Twint as module, add `config.Profile_full = True`.
+To solve this, pass `--timeline` if you are using Twint via CLI or, if are using Twint as module, add `config.Profile_full = True`.
 Please note that this process will be quite slow.
 ## More Examples

 #### Followers/Following